samumakinen/billSplitter/documentation/timesheet.md

 08.03 | 1h | Finishing tasks from yesterday
 09.03 | 0h | Updating architecture.md
-16.03 | 2h | Added chekstyle, remove double declaration of plugin from pom and cleaning 19.03 | 6h | Moved from text files to SQLite database and .properties file.
+16.03 | 2h | Added chekstyle, remove double declaration of plugin from pom and cleaning 19.03 | 8h | Moved from text files to SQLite database and .properties file.
 Fixing issues related to that.
+20.04 | 1h | fixing documentation and adding more precise architecture / structure description.